jlzych/jlzych.com/source/partials/_writing_principles.md

 Write short sentences.
 Don't put multiple thoughts in one sentence.
 Prune clutter from your writing.
 Eliminate every unnecessary word, sentence, paragraph, adverb, adjective, and so on.

+> Vigorous writing is concise.
+A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason a drawing should have no unnecessary lines and a machine no unnecessary parts.
+>
+> — <cite>Strunk & White, [The Elements of Style][elements-of-style]</cite>

+---

 > Strip every sentence to its cleanest components.
 Every word that serves no function, every long word that could be a short word, every adverb that carries the same meaning that’s already in the verb, every passive construction that leaves the reader unsure of who is doing what — these are the thousand and one adulterants that weaken the strength of a sentence. [...]
 >
 > Look for the clutter in your writing and prune it ruthlessly.
 Be grateful for everything you can throw away.
 Reexamine each sentence you put on paper.
 Is every word doing new work?
 Can any thought be expressed with more economy?
 Is anything pompous or pretentious or faddish?
 Are you hanging on to something useless just because you think it’s beautiful? **Simplify, simplify**.
 >
 > — <cite>William Zinsser, [On Writing Well][writing-well]</cite>

+---

 Use simple _subject-verb-object_ sentence structures.
 This makes it clear who did what, and is easy to understand.